COVID-19 Information and Links

 If you have concerns about discrimination or other breaches of human rights you can lodge a complaint at the Human Rights Commission's website.

-The Department of Social Services has set up a Disability Information Helpline, providing information and referrals for people with disability who need help because of coronavirus (COVID-19).
-The Helpline can also help families, carers, support workers and services.
-This service is free, private and fact-checked, and you can contact it on 1800 643 787.
+The Department of Social Services has set up the Disability Gateway for information and referrals about coronavirus (COVID-19).
+The Disability Gateway can help families, carers and support workers, too.
+The Disability Gateway is free, private and fact-checked.

 If you are experiencing any unfair treatment or disadvantage as a result of the Covid-19 pandemic, you can also contact us on 1800 620 588.

 For translating or interpreting services call 131 450; if you have a hearing or speech impediment, call the National Relay Service on 1300 555 727

 The NDIA has a page of information for NDIS participants.

 The Advokit website has advocacy resources to support people with disability during the pandemic and beyond.